Sentenced for Life (1960 film)

-Sentenced for Life is a low budget 1960 British crime film, directed by Max Varnel and starring Basil Dignam, Jack Gwillim, Francis Matthews, and Jill Williams.
+Sentenced for Life is a low budget 1960 British second feature crime film directed by Max Varnel and starring Basil Dignam, Jack Gwillim, Francis Matthews, and Jill Williams.
+It was written by Mark Grantham and Eldon Howard and produced by The Danzigers.

 Plot

 Engineer John Richards is wrongly accused of selling secrets to enemy agents, and receives a life sentence in prison.
 Richards suspects his ex-partner Ralph Thompson is responsible for framing him, and asks his son, Jim, a law student, to investigate.